Simon Howe: Departure

 Barry Grant (Paul Usher) is introduced into the story as a new enemy of the cult.
 He buys number 5 and tries to evict the cult members, but they do not leave.
 He then tries to scare them with a gun, which Simon and Terry then use to hold Barry hostage.
 Hartney told Arnold that the climax to the cult story is "great stuff".
 Simon is completely "maniacal and he could go over the edge at any time."
 Barry wants revenge on Simon because he told everyone that Barry was a murderer.
 Simon is convinced that Barry is the devil and must deal with him.
 Hartney described Barry as "a nasty piece of work" but "no match for Simon".
 Barry is also a threat to Simon because he "knows his own kind" and could potentially out Simon as a con man.
 Hartney believed that his character genuinely wanted to protect his "flock" and sees Barry as a bad influence on Terry.
 Simon thinks he is "protecting Terry to a certain extent, and he believes there's a legitimate reason for what he does."

 They later decide to make a bomb which detonates and causes damage to the house.
 The explosion was a "spectacular" stunt which created by the production team.
 A writer from the show's official website stated "the Brookside production team decided it needed to be on a grand scale."
 It was achieved by placing two air cannons in each of the bedroom windows.
 Sugar glass was fitted into the wooden window frames for the shattering effect.
 Smoke machines were deployed and stacks of paper were placed in front of the cannons.
 When the stunt was filmed, the cannons had so much force that the roof of the house did visibly rise.
 Hartney praised the story for being a "typical" Brookside plot that had been "done very well and very gradually".
+Hartney later reflected that he had received a "strange reaction" from viewers about Simon, adding that one viewer wrote to him offering Simon a place to live.